rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-11-30-smooth-upgrade-to-php-8-in-diffs.md

  }
 ```

-This class can now be used in places, where `string` type is needed:
+Class that implements `Stringable` can now be used in places, where `string` type is needed:

 ```php
 function run(string $anyString)